 Given how significantly analytics has changed over the past few years, and how quickly we continue to adapt to a more engineering-oriented mindset, these competencies are likely to continue to change over time.
 Stay open to your team’s feedback and revisit the ladder periodically to make sure you’re capturing the work and skills you most want to see on your team.

 So you want to actually see a ladder, right?
-Here is the ladder we use today at Yerdle Recommerce.
+The ladder we use today at Trove Recommerce is publicly available, and I encourage you to leverage it as a starting point for your own.
 We are a fairly small team (5 total), primarily individual contributor analysts.
 As such, my IC ladder is much more robust than my management ladder.
 If your team is more data science-focused, there is a good ladder in Care and Feeding of Data Scientists to get you started.

 For other examples, as usual, it’s helpful to take a look at software engineering, where they’re a couple of decades ahead of us in terms of management craft.
 The thoughtful engineering ladders from Spotify, Etsy, and Rent the Runway were helpful as I created this and prior iterations of my team’s career ladder.
 Julia Evans also has some really great thoughts on the fundamental differences between an Engineer and a Senior Engineer.